 There are a couple of key pieces of information for every breast cancer patient who may desire fertility after her diagnosis.
 Firstly, before beginning any therapy that may limit your ability to become pregnant, such as chemotherapy or anti-hormonal therapy, you should have the chance to speak with a reproductive endocrinologist who is comfortable working with breast cancer patients.
 Check with your oncologist for referrals, and have a frank discussion with your oncologist about your risks may be.
 Certain chemo-therapies can shut down your ovaries prematurely, thusly limiting a woman’s fertility.
 Anti-hormonal therapy can block your ability to become pregnant while you are taking the medicationor can damage a fetus if you do.
 For women with estrogen or progesterone receptor positive disease, we often recommend 5 or even 10 years of anti-hormonal treatment after diagnosis.
 If you are 30 at the time your breast cancer is diagnosed, you may not be off therapy until age 40, at which time, simply due to age, your fertility may be compromised.
 For women in these situations, I often recommend to my patients considering harvesting of eggs either for freezing or to create embryos as soon as surgery is complete to remove the tumor but prior to embarking on chemotherapy or anti-hormonal therapy.
 Another important reason to consider fertility early after your diagnosis is finances.

-The cost of fertility preservation is often not covered by insurance and be prohibitive for many of the women I see in practice.
+The cost of fertility preservation is often not covered by insurance and can be prohibitive for many of the women I see at SIRM Las Vegas.
 There are several charity organizations that will subsidize the cost of fertility preservation, such as Fertile Hope through the Lance Armstrong Foundation, but these charities often limit their grants to patients who have not yet had a single dose of fertility impairing medications.
 For many of my patients, these grants were the only reason they were able to afford fertility preservation, but had they not been proactive early after their diagnosis, these grants would not have been available.
 Finally, what I tell every patient is that the diagnosis of breast cancer, especially at such a young age, can shatter your world.
 It may be difficult to decide whether you want to become a mother or become a mother again when you feel like you are just fighting for your own life let alone that of any potential children.
 It is overwhelming.
 But…take charge now.
 Don’t burn bridges of fear of exploring your fertility options.
 Hesitating now may close doors for you that you didn’t know existed.
 Also, I encourage women who have already undergone treatment and now find themselves in a situation where pregnancy seems difficult or impossible to explore their options too.
 Reproductive technologies are exploding, and what might not have been possible a few years ago might be a routine now.
 A consultation with a fertility expert is only gaining knowledge, not committing to treatment.
 Knowledge is power.
 Empower yourself.